UPDATE: Takings Plaintiffs Need Not Litigate Claims in State Court

 For the energy sector, Knick may result in landowners and developers having more success in challenging local ordinances and regulations that impede oil, gas, and mineral operations, including bans on fracking and setback requirements, as by their enactment the state has “taken” value from the land without providing just compensation to the landowner.
 For example, the Colorado legislature put forth a bill requiring oil and gas operations to be setback from “occupied and vulnerable” areas.
 Should this ordinance have the effect of precluding a landowner from developing their land to the maximum extent possible, the landowner may be able to assert a federal claim that value was taken from their land and that they are entitled to just compensation.
 Some also predict that, as a result of the Knick ruling, state and local governments may be hesitant to enact laws, or may rollback existing laws, that regulate mineral development for fear of facing an influx of takings claims.
 The overall impact of the Knick decision remains to be seen but could produce a wave of claims in defense of mineral development.

-For questions regarding the Knick decision or a copy thereof, please contact the Oil and Gas Group at Dickie, McCamey & Chilcote, P.C.
+For questions regarding the Knick decision or a copy thereof, please contact the Energy Group at Dickie, McCamey & Chilcote, P.C.

 Devon F. Ferris